Instructor: Julie Daniels

 We will use the concept of “Shaping for Demand” to help your dog start using each of our games to make you notice and make you pay.
 A new mindset is possible!

 The right kind of exposure to new elements of difficulty can make all the difference in your dog's future success.
-And your dog's success with one activity makes it easier for him to succeed with other activities.
+And your dog's success with one activity makes it easier for him to succeed in other activities.
 Your dog will make physical and mental leaps of progress in this class!

 Any age or size or breed of dog can benefit from the games we will play in Empowerment.
 Every game will be adapted for a dog who comes into the class with more confidence or less confidence.
 We can enjoy any baseline level of ability.
 We are only here to make personal progress.